vespa-engine/documentation/en/securing-your-vespa-installation.md

 Note also that private keys used by the container to set up TLS must be protected to be readable by the container process only.

-Vespa does not have support for encryption of on-disk document stores or indexes.
+Vespa does not have application-level support for encryption of on-disk document stores or indexes.
+This would typically be implemented through file-system or storage-level (e.g. remote cloud storage) encryption.

 ## Securing Vespa with mutually authenticated TLS (mTLS)